 It was the British that created the first rules and regulations for the game, including punishments for certain actions during the game.

 Along with the international championships, soccer has given rise to a number of other industries, such as sports betting.
-Soccer bets are now a huge part of the game, and millions take the time every year to have their go at winning money on the game.
+Bets placed on soccer or football are now a huge part of the game, and millions take the time every year to have their go at winning money on the game.